Blogging is the most simple and easy-to-understand job out there, but learning how to start one can be the real challenge.

-This is by far the most important part of the equation when it comes to starting a blog that you will use to make money with.
+This is by far the most important part of the equation when it comes to starting a blog that you will use to make money.

 Now if this was just some regular old blog that you want to talk about life and the pizza you didn’t eat, then this won’t be that big of a deal.

-When you start a site, you want to make sure it is on something you are at the very least interested in.
+When you start a site, you want to ensure it is on something you are at the very least interested in.

-Most gurus will tell you to go after the money but I am a firm believer that ANY niche can and will make you money.
+Most gurus will tell you to go after the money, but I firmly believe that ANY niche can and will make you money.

 When you think about the overall topic of your site, you want to make sure it is something you can go on and on about.

-Not something you put together and get stuck come time to do your 2nd blog post.
+Not something you put together and get stuck comes time to do your 2nd blog post.

-If you’re interested in biking then biking it is.
+If you’re interested in biking, then biking is for you.

 I don’t care what you are interested in, you ALWAYS want to go with something that you can at least write 100 posts about.

-If that can’t be accomplished then you might want to continue digging for another niche but do try and go with your passion.
+If that can’t be accomplished, then you might want to continue digging for another niche, but do try to go with your passion.